Guardian Portal

 All Discord channels, roles, onboarding messages, pinned content, bots, graphics, and other member-facing Discord materials should reflect Bastion of Azeroth [BASTN].

-Retired CANON references should be removed, updated, or archived where appropriate.
+Retired CANON references should be removed, updated, or archived.

 Section VIII